 Daniel motioned to Brenda to join him.
 Now came the worst part of a case, informing the family.

-Excerpt from The Goldilocks Planet, by Paula Bernstein
+Excerpt from Murder in the Goldilocks Zone, by Paula Bernstein